nubank/nuvigator/README.md

 ## What

 Nuvigator provides a powerful routing abstraction over Flutter's own Navigators.
-Model complex navigation flows using a mostly declarative and concise approach, without needing to worry about several tricky behaviours that Nuvigator handles for you.
+Model complex navigation flows using a mostly declarative and concise approach, without needing to worry about several tricky behaviors that Nuvigator handles for you.

 ## Main Concepts